Overnight oats have a lot going for them.

 - 1/2 teaspoon vanilla extract (or 1/4 teaspoon almond extract)

 - 2 teaspoons maple syrup (or sweetener of choice, to taste)

 - 1/2 cup fruit, frozen or fresh (see notes)

 - Add oats, yogurt, milk, chia seeds, vanilla or almond extract, and maple syrup to the jar.
 Screw the lid on tightly and shake well.

 - Stir in the fruit and mix to distribute throughout the jar.
 Sprinkle an extra teaspoon of oats (I like a slightly rounded teaspoon) over the top and do not stir.

 - Replace the lid and store in the refrigerator for up to three days.
-In the morning, enjoy straight from the jar!
+In the morning, stir and enjoy straight from the jar.

-While I vary the fruit, my personal favorite is mostly blueberries with a few chopped strawberries thrown in.
-Mango, raspberries and peaches are also delicious.
+- While I do vary the fruit, my personal favorite when using frozen fruit is blueberries, and I often add half of a chopped banana in the morning.
+Strawberries, mango, raspberries, and peaches are also delicious.
 I keep bags of frozen, organic fruit on hand and add while still frozen.
 For the larger pieces of fruit, chop before adding.
 The fruit can be cut fairly easily while still frozen.